-- “We did not domesticate wheat, it domesticated us” meaning that with the start of the farming days not only came a worst diet but also longer working hours, new dieseases and uglier forms of hierarchy.
+- “We did not domesticate wheat, it domesticated us” meaning that with the start of the farming days not only came a worse diet but also longer working hours, new dieseases and uglier forms of hierarchy.
 Everytime we underwent some kind of development that promised a huge improvement in our existence, we also compromised a piece of freedom.
 All the technological devies, for example, were supposed to make our lifes easier.
 Instead they made it more stressful than ever.

 - Sapiens love to band together in communities.
-They mostly form due to the same believe like a religion or ideology.
+They are mostly formed due to the same believe like a religion or ideology.
 Religion may not be as strong today as it onces was.
 But the root of its existence lives on, just in a different form.
 Nowadays, people build entire communities around diets, fitness or cosmic believes.

 - Knowledge is power and science has helped us over the years to gain more and more knowledge about ourselves in the world.
 Harari claims that with this kind of power we are able to become immortal one day.
 Just look at how drastically we have increased our life span over the last decades.
-I’m still a little sceptical about this fact but just because I can’t imagine it, doesn’t mean it doesn’t exists.
+I’m still a little sceptical about this fact but just because I can’t imagine it, doesn’t mean it doesn’t exist.
 It’s funny because I just read an article over on Business Insider that talked about the same issue.
 The future remains exciting!